-- Administrative Recusal Rules: A Taxonomy and Study of Existing Recusal Standards for Agency Adjudicators.
-This report follows, and helps agencies implement, Recommendation 2018-4, Recusal Rules for Administrative Adjudicators.
+- Legal Considerations for Remote Hearings in Agency Adjudications.
+Many adjudication offices have relied on remote hearings to continue to serve the public during the COVID-19 pandemic, with federal agencies experimenting with a variety of remote hearing types, including video and virtual hearings, telephone hearings, and written-only hearings.
+This June 2020 report provides an overview of the legal considerations that federal agencies may encounter as they develop and implement processes for remote hearings.
+It addresses potential due process and other constitutional questions, the requirements of generally applicable statutes including the APA and Rehabilitation Act, and concerns arising under agency-specific statutes and regulations. - Administrative Recusal Rules: A Taxonomy and Study of Existing Recusal Standards for Agency Adjudicators.
+This May 2020 report follows, and helps agencies implement, Recommendation 2018-4, Recusal Rules for Administrative Adjudicators.
 The report collects and analyzes a wide-ranging set of recusal standards and practices employed by more than 60 agencies across the federal government, highlighting their strengths and weaknesses and identifying features of adjudication programs that may affect agencies' approaches to recusal.
-Recusal, the voluntary or involuntary withdrawal of an adjudicator from a particular proceeding, is an important tool for maintaining the integrity of adjudication, and the report finds that a large majority of the agencies surveyed do not have rules that instruct adjudicators to explain their recusal decisions on the record even though there may be numerous benefits to be gained from such a requirement. - Alternative Dispute Resolution in Agency Administrative Programs.
-This report examines the use of alternative dispute resolution (ADR) in public-facing administrative programs such as those involving regulatory enforcement and claims adjudication.
-It addresses different ADR modalities, the selection and training of ADR personnel, ethics and confidentiality requirements, case management, and interagency cooperation.
+Recusal, the voluntary or involuntary withdrawal of an adjudicator from a particular proceeding, is an important tool for maintaining the integrity of adjudication, and the report finds that a large majority of the agencies surveyed do not have rules that instruct adjudicators to explain their recusal decisions on the record even though there may be numerous benefits to be gained from such a requirement. - Government by Algorithm: Artificial Intelligence in Federal Administrative Agencies.
+This first-of-its-kind report, commissioned by ACUS and authored by leading Al researchers and administrative law scholars at Stanford and New York University, examines the growing role that machine learning and other AI technologies are playing in federal agency adjudication, enforcement, and other regulatory activities.
+Based on a wide-ranging survey of federal agency activities and interviews with federal officials, the report maps current uses of AI technologies in federal agencies, highlights promising uses, and addresses challenges in assuring accountability, transparency, and non-discrimination in agency programs. - A Framework for Governmental Use of Machine Learning.
+This report, authored by a leading administrative law scholar at the University of Pennsylvania, explores the contexts in which agencies might use machine learning and other forms of AI to carry out regulatory functions.
+It examines the comparative strengths and weakness of human decision making and AI, seeking to identify areas in which agencies should explore using AI, and considers legal and practical hurdles to deploying AI in the regulatory process.

-The Office of the Chairman also publishes research reports for most recommendation projects that ACUS's committees and Assembly undertake.
+The Office of the Chair also publishes research reports for most recommendation projects that ACUS's committees and Assembly undertake.
 All reports are available on ACUS's website.